 Yes, I’ve bathed in the local fashion too!

-The night has already fallen when I arrive at the famous temple of Kapaleeshwara.
+The night has already fallen when I arrive at the famous Kapaleeswarar temple.

 Again, I realize how lucky I am after a few minutes.

 A wealthy Indian family engaged two young people.

 The fiancee, draped in a magnificent green and gold saree, wears a kind of long and thick braid of flowers that seems to be heavy.

 She is covered in gold jewellery, just like one of the young women in the family, who comes to talk to me.

 I’m being harassed by questions and invited to share the meal.